Structure and Stability of the 1-Dimensional Mapper: Background

-where $\Gamma$ ranges over all partial matchings between $D$ and $D'$. \end{defin} Note that $d^\infty_{\text{b}}$ is only a pseudo-metric, not a true metric, because points lying on $\Delta$ can be left unmatched at no cost. \begin{thm}[Stability~\cite{Cohen09}] For any Morse-type functions $f,g:X\rightarrow\R$,
+where $\Gamma$ ranges over all partial matchings between $D$ and $D'$. \end{definition} Note that $\distb$ is only a pseudometric, not a true metric, because points lying on $\Delta$ can be left unmatched at no cost. \begin{theorem}[Stability Theorem in~\cite{Cohen09}] For any Morse-type functions $f,g:X\rightarrow\R$,

-\end{thm} Moreover, as pointed out in~\cite{Cohen09}, the theorem can be strengthened to apply to each subdiagram $\Ord$, $\Ext^+$, $\Ext^-$, $\Rel$ and to each homological dimension individually.
+\end{theorem} Moreover, as pointed out in~\cite{Cohen09}, the theorem can be strengthened to apply to each subdiagram $\Ord$, $\Ext^+$, $\Ext^-$, $\Rel$ and to each homological dimension individually.